 I also think the 7Twelve Portfolio looks more diversified than it really is.
 For example, we could achieve the same global stock diversification across all size caps and all markets, with Vanguard’s Total World Stock Market Fund (VT).
 But here we’re using 5 funds – arguably 7 if you include REITs and Natural Resources under that equity umbrella – to replicate that diversification.

-I would also argue the latter options are more easier for a DIY retail investor to understand, which may allow them to stay the course more easily than with the more complex 7Twelve Portfolio.
+I would also argue the latter options are more easier for a DIY retail investor to understand due to their greater simplicity, which may allow the investor to stay the course more easily than with the more complex 7Twelve Portfolio.
 Tracking error regret – giving up on a strategy after consistent underperformance – is a real concern.

 And there’s the rub.
 The 7Twelve Portfolio seems better suited for a seasoned, semi-active investor who is going to take the time to research the potential merits of the holdings and allocations, not for an armchair retail investor who needs to simply take it as face value and trust in its ability to generate long-term returns and mitigate risk.
 Again, I would submit that a simpler portfolio would be easier for that investor to grasp and get behind without wavering.

 What do you think?
 Let me know in the comments.

 7Twelve Portfolio ETFs and Pie for M1 Finance